heptarch/heptarch.github.io/drafts/tarkovsky.md

 numeral "3", and a
 Schlage for the filing cabinet I was to have access to.
 She left as abruptly as she had arrived.
-I found myself alone with the smell of anise and a feeling that the moon was laughing invisibly, far above.
+I found myself alone with the smell of anise and an odd feeling that the moon was laughing at me, invisibly, far above.

 <p align="center">
 ⁂</p>